carbon-language/carbon-lang/clang/docs/LibTooling.rst

     // CompilationDatabase.
 In case of error it will terminate the program.
     CommonOptionsParser OptionsParser(argc, argv);

-    // Use OptionsParser.GetCompilations() and OptionsParser.GetSourcePathList()
+    // Use OptionsParser.getCompilations() and OptionsParser.getSourcePathList()
     // to retrieve CompilationDatabase and the list of input file paths.
   }